 In their new home, they planted lots of fruit trees and vegetable plants and lived off the garden as much as they could.
 Mum was amazing at making dishes with whatever she had.
 Dad loved his garden and would work hard on the weekends to maintain it.
-It was a corner block and there was alot of lawn to cut, but he never complained.
-Mum would help too.
+It was a corner block and there was a lot of lawn to cut, but he never complained.
+Mum would always help too.

 They didn't go out much, but they told me that Easter of 1966 they went to the Lang Lang Festival and they watched a Rodeo show.
 Mum was pregnant with Frank and a photo shows them sitting on the lawn happy with Dad trying to steal a kiss.
 They also tell me that they went to the Springvale Town Hall for a dinner dance.
 It was a pizza night.
 Dad didn't like to dance back then as he was a little shy, but in the later years, his confidence grew and you couldn't get him off the dance floor.

 My brother Francesco (Frank) was a honeymoon baby and was born on the 22nd September, 1966 and my Dad was over the moon.
 Mum tells me that it was a Thursday and he arrived at 4.45pm.
-Dad was so proud and had sent Mum flowers from Fays Flowers from Scott Street, Dandenong.
+Dad was so proud and had sent Mum flowers from Fays Flowers in Scott Street, Dandenong.

 Mum was so sad for Dad as he had to walk to Pilkington over an hour each way and coming home absolutely exhausted only to have do it again the next day.
 Occasionally he would get a lift by a man named Mr Smith who lived at the end of our street, but it depended on what shift work he would be doing at the time.
 Dad used to do morning, afternoon and overnight shifts.
 So one day Mum surprised Dad with a driving lesson with a nice lady and although he was not happy at first, he was really happy when he had come back from his lesson.